 At the end of the day, it’s not just about making a sale — it’s about creating a lasting and fruitful relationship for both sides.

 People don’t react well to being treated like a number.
-Connect with your customers in such a way that they don’t feel like they’re being used to simply meet a quota.
+It’s important to connect with your customers in a meaningful way, so they don’t feel like they’re being used to simply meet a quota.

-Make sure you know their name in advance, and as much relevant information about them as you can without coming across as too intrusive.
+Make sure you know their name in advance and gain as much relevant information about them as possible without coming across as too intrusive.

-Just as you should pay attention to the prospect’s body language, try to understand and control your own as well.
-It’s important to smile, make and maintain eye contact, and to speak slowly and calmly.
+Just as you should pay attention to the prospect’s body language, be mindful of your own as well.
+It’s important to smile, make and maintain eye contact, and speak slowly and calmly.

 It’s also important to know when to pump the brakes, as well as when someone is receptive to taking the next step in the deal.

-Remember: it’s important to behave more like a new friend with good advice, and less like a stranger pushing a product the prospect may or may not want.
+Remember: it’s more effective to behave like a new friend with good advice, rather than like a stranger pushing a product.

 Assertiveness is a vital trait for any salesperson.
 There’s no reason to beat around the bush or be coy with your prospects.

-Selling is like a dance.
-There’s a rhythm to it, and it’s important to know when it’s time to lead and when it’s time to be led.
-Remember to move at the prospect’s pace, and to always be considerate of their half of the bargain.
+Selling is like a dance — there's a rhythm to it.
+It’s important to know when it’s time to lead and when it’s time to be led.
+Remember to move at the prospect’s pace and be considerate of their half of the bargain.